guyromellemagayano/web-crawl-app/README.md

 ### Running locally

-Start the backend server with postgres locally:
+Start the backend and frontend with postgres locally:

 ```
 docker-compose up
 ```

-This will start the backend listening on `localhost:8000`.
+This will start listening on `localhost:8000`.

 #### Creating super user